Through The Fibro Fog

 This apple pear compote can be enjoyed in a number of ways, either with breakfast or as a family dessert:

-• Just by itself - a simple but flavourful idea that is quite healthy too.
-Just grab a spoon to enjoy!
+• Just by itself - a simple but flavorful dessert idea Just grab a spoon to enjoy!

 • On ice-cream - if you love (and tolerate) ice-cream, this compote makes a nice topping.

-• On yoghurt - also, if liked and tolerated, yoghurt is given extra flavour with this fruit topping.
+• On yogurt - also, if liked and tolerated, yogurt is given extra flavor with this fruit topping.

-overhead view of apple and pear compote in a glass jar on a wooden board.
+overhead view of apple and pear compote in a glass jar on a wooden board next to red apples.

 🍒 More fruity desserts to enjoy